Those Who Love Me Can Take the Train

 This too reminds me of an article I recently saw in some (appropriately enough) in-flight magazine: It was essentially a list of places you just had to travel to before they basically vanished, either ruined by ecological forces or placed in critical endangerment by tourism itself.
 The tragedy of the commons, Travelocity-style.

 This entry was posted on Wednesday, April 21st, 2010 at 2:49 pm and is filed under Etc., Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.